mtkaalund/jekyll-now/projects.md

 title: Projects
 permalink: /projects/
 ---
 This is what I'm thinkering with, when the time is for it.
-One project has been discontinuet.
+Some of the projects has been discontinuet.

 # Electronics projects / Embedded projects